vtexdocs/dev-portal-content/docs/guides/Checkout/orders-2/create-a-regular-order-using-the-checkout-api.md

 "paymentData": {}
 ```

-[block:callout]
-{
-  "type": "info",
-  "body": "Note that we are assembling this data structure to be sent as the request body in the next step.
-Below, we discuss these sections briefly, but you can learn more about each field in the [Place order API request documentation.](https://developers.vtex.com/vtex-rest-api/reference/order-placement-1#placeorder)"
+>ℹ️ Note that we are assembling this data structure to be sent as the request body in the next step.
+Below, we discuss these sections briefly, but you can learn more about each field in the [Place order API request documentation.](https://developers.vtex.com/vtex-rest-api/reference/order-placement-1#placeorder)
-}
-[/block]

 ### items